Jake Marisnick Player Props: Tigers vs. Twins

 Twins Pitching Rankings

-- The Twins' 3.50 team ERA ranks second across all league pitching staffs.
+- The Twins have the third-ranked team ERA across all league pitching staffs (3.61).

-- The Twins surrender the third-fewest home runs in baseball (67 total, 1.0 per game).
+- Twins pitchers combine to allow the fifth-fewest home runs in baseball (70 total, one per game).

-- Gray gets the start for the Twins, his 14th of the season.
-He is 4-1 with a 2.12 ERA and 76 strikeouts through 72 2/3 innings pitched.
+- De Leon gets the call to start for the Twins, his first of the season.

-- The righty's most recent time out came on Friday against the Toronto Blue Jays, when he tossed five innings, surrendering one earned run while allowing five hits.

 © 2023 Data Skrive.
 All rights reserved.